Gone Too Soon

 “Um, I don’t know.
 Maybe around five or six o’clock tonight.”

 “Okay, well that’s perfect.
-How about we have a girls night like we used to when you were little?
+How about we have a girl’s night as we used to when you were little?
 I’ll show you how to make these biscuits tonight.
 I dunno, I’m just not feeling too hot right now and at least that will give me some time to get some more energy.”

 “…You sure Grandma?
 Are you okay?”